-Test Automation Manager, Jim Lyle was a one-person testing “team” working with the initial USDM Cloud Assurance architects, Compliance Manager, Robert Corvino, and his predecessor on the Quality team.
-Together, they were tasked with developing a suite of tests that would help satisfy change management requirements for USDM’s Cloud Assurance subscribers while also supplementing the hundreds of Automated Testing Tool (ATT) tests that Box also runs every day.
+Director of Automation Jim Lyle and Compliance Manager Robert Corvino were instrumental in developing a suite of tests that would help satisfy change management requirements for USDM’s Cloud Assurance subscribers while supplementing the hundreds of automated tests that Box runs every day.

 Q: How does USDM’s ATT differ from the Box ATT?

-The largest and longest-running daily script tests what I describe as the life cycle of a user via system admin interaction: from account creation, access and security requirements, admin user account controls, folder access restrictions, voluntary and forced password resets, user inactivity timeouts, and finally admin deactivation and deletion of the user account.
+The largest and longest-running daily script run by USDM is what I describe as the life cycle of a user: account creation, access and security requirements, admin user account controls, folder access restrictions, voluntary and forced password resets, user inactivity timeouts, and deactivation and deletion of the user account.

-Jim: A critical factor in an automated testing Development/Quality partnership is the shared understanding that testing at the UI level introduces complexities and can result in many types of “false” or non-functional failures—from Box server and/or network performance issues, to legitimate email being misidentified as spam, to an errant test monitor keystroke or mouse movement invalidating the user inactivity test period.
-We developed our test failure incident severity categorization levels to take these issues into account, and to separate these from true functionality failures or change-based failures requiring additional change control documentation.
+Jim: A critical factor in the development/quality partnership is understanding that UI-level testing introduces complexities that can produce false or non-functional failures, from transient Box server and/or network performance issues, to legitimate email being misidentified as spam, to an errant mouse movement invalidating the user inactivity test period.
+We developed our test failure severity levels to take these issues into account, and to separate them from true functionality failures or failures requiring additional change control documentation.

 Q: How has USDM’s ATT process matured since its beginnings?

 Box is primarily a document management system and would normally be considered an indirect system, with less associated risk in relation to the development, manufacturing, and distribution of medicines and medical devices.
 However, a customer’s use case for this system could possibly result in a higher risk-determination, requiring a more frequent or continuous end-to-end test suite execution with real-time incident reporting.
-Our tools and methods can be harnessed to address higher-risk use cases as well.
+Our tools and methods can address these higher-risk use cases as well.